JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 ### Option 2: Send a ZIP file

-Instead of hosting your plugin on GitHub you can simply send a ZIP file to `sarah.project [a] encausse.net` (see below).
+Instead of hosting your plugin on GitHub you can simply send a ZIP file to `sarah.project [at] encausse.net` (see below).

 ### Content of the ZIP file